AY2122S2-CS2103-W17-4/tp/docs/team/yihern-lee.md

 Given below are my contributions to the project.

+### Summary of Contributions:
+Given below are my contributions to the project.

 * **New Feature**: Position
     * New Position data type to represent a position in the company that is open for hire.
     * Position tracks the number of openings, as well as, the number of offers handed out the applicants.